kataras/iris/README.md

 ------------

 Current: **v4.0.0-alpha.1**

 >  Iris is an active project

+- For a more 'stable' release take a look at the [version 3](https://github.com/kataras/iris/tree/v3), which keeps its [e-book](http://iris-go.com/assets/v3-book/iris.pdf) and [examples](https://github.com/iris-contrib/examples/tree/v3).

 Todo
 ------------
-> for the next version 'v4'
+> for 'v4'

 - [x] Refactor & extend view engine, separate the engines from the main code base, easier for the community to create new view engines
 - [ ] Implement all [opened community's feature requests](https://github.com/kataras/iris/issues?q=is%3Aissue+is%3Aopen+label%3A%22feature+request%22)